channinghambric/channinghambric.github.io/_pages/cv.md

 - Hambric, C. E., J. A., Rammell, S. C., Kronenberger, W. G., Pisoni, D. B., Jones, M. N., & Kumar, A. A. *Adaptive Lexical Search in Verbal Fluency: The Subtle Role of Early Auditory Experience*.

 ## Articles in Preparation
+- Kumar, A. A., Hambric, C. E., Zhang, L., Jones, M. N.  *Search at Multiple Scales.*
+- Hambric, C. E., Middleton, E. L., Kumar, A. A.  *Computational Perspectives on Semantic Fluency Impairments in People with Aphasia.*
 - O’Séaghdha, P. G., Hambric, C. E., Hupbach, A., & Heflin, J. *(in prep.)*. *Task Specificity of Semantic Interference Effects in Production.*
 - O’Séaghdha, P. G., Frazer, A., & Hambric, C. E. *(in preparation)*. *Preparation As a Mirror of Production: An Attentional Account of Phonological Preparation in Speaking.*